-After a recording session in a studio, if you ask the audio engineer about when you will get the finished song he will tell you that it might take one or two days.
+After a recording session in a studio, if you ask the audio engineer when you will get the finished song he will tell you that it might take one or two days.

 This is because after recording a song two processes called mixing and mastering are required to get a polished song that can be released on streaming platforms.